gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 .. image:: figures/histogram_b_k.png
     :scale: 60 %

-We are interested in the fraction of time that the economy is in a crisis (i.e., with a binding collateral constraint):
+We are interested in the fraction of time that the economy spends in a crisis, i.e., states with binding collateral constraint:

 .. code-block:: MATLAB